schmots1/ci_cd/README.md

 - Open a browser and navagate to http://localhost
 - You should see this.
 ![Image2](images/image2.png?raw=true "Image2")
+- When done checking in the command prompt run `docker stop ci_cd`
 ### 7. Make changes
 - In your browser go to the GOGS git repositroy at http://localhost:3000.
 - Log in with the username/password netapp/netapp123